Ariana Grande: Fragrances

-Grande has released thirteen fragrances with Luxe Brands.
+Grande has released eighteen fragrances with Luxe Brands.
 She launched her debut fragrance, Ari by Ariana Grande, in 2015.
 In the wake of its success, she launched her third fragrance, Sweet Like Candy, in 2016.
 Her fifth fragrance, Moonlight, was released in 2017, followed by Cloud (2018), Thank U, Next (2019), R.E.M.
-(2020), and God Is A Woman (2021), which was later expanded to a body care line.
+(2020), and God Is a Woman (2021), which was later expanded to an Ulta-exclusive body care line in 2022.
 She then released the duo fragrance collection Mod Vanilla and Mod Blush (2022).
+It was followed by the collection Lovenotes (2024), which consisted of four region-exclusive fragrances.

-The line also includes the limited editions Frankie (2016), Sweet Like Candy Limited Edition (2017), Thank U, Next 2.0, and Cloud Intense (both 2021).
+The next fragrance was Cherry Blossom (2025), released as a R.E.M.
+Beauty product via Ulta.
+The range also includes the limited editions Frankie (2016), Sweet Like Candy Limited Edition (2017), Thank U, Next 2.0, Cloud Intense (both 2021), and Cloud Pink (2023).
 The fragrances won the FiFi Award multiple times, most recently with R.E.M. in 2021.
-In 2022, it was reported that Cloud was the best-selling fragrance at Ulta, selling one bottle every eleven minutes.
-Grande’s fragrance line is the most-searched celebrity offering, with 4.4 million searches across Google and social media platforms per year.
-Since its launch in 2015, the franchise has made $1 billion in retail sales globally.
+In 2022, it was reported that Cloud was the best-selling fragrance at Ulta, selling one bottle every eleven seconds.
+As of 2024, the scents are developed and manufactured in collaboration with Robertet Group and International Flavors & Fragrances.
+Grande's fragrance line is the most-searched celebrity offering, with over 4.4 million searches across Google and social media platforms per year, as of 2023.
+Since its launch in 2015, the franchise has made over $1 billion in retail sales globally.

 R.E.M.
 Beauty

 In November 2021, Grande launched her makeup line R.E.M.
 Beauty, which is distributed at Ulta Beauty as of March 2022.
-The Chapter One: Ultraviolet line featured 12 core products, including a range of individual shades, for both lips and eyes.
-In March 2022, Grande released the brand's Chapter Two: Goodnight and Go line.
-In addition to a selection of new skincare products—an under-eye balm, lash and brow serum, and face mist—the collection also contained makeup staples such as a versatile cheek and lipstick and additional sets of eyelash extensions.
-She then released Chapter 3: On Your Collar, which included various lip products, and Chapter 4: Out Of Body, which included a concealer available in 60 different shades.
+The original line featured 12 core products for lips and eyes, and the range has since been expanded with additional skincare and makeup products.
 Forbes reported in 2022 that R.E.M.
 Beauty was one of the brands boosting Ulta's driving gross margin due to strong consumer demand.
 In May, the line won "Best New Brand" at the Allure Best of Beauty Awards.
-In February 2023, it was announced, that the brand will be launching in 81 Sephora stores and 13 online sites, including across Europe.
+In February 2023, the brand was launched in 81 Sephora stores and 13 online sites, including across Europe.

-In January 2023, Forbes announced, that Grande is set to acquire the physical assets for the brand, for an estimated $15 million from Forma Brands—the parent company of Morphe Cosmetics—after the company filed for bankruptcy earlier that month, ending their licensing agreement.